-For example, you (or a teacher reads the story and the class would shout out the translations in English.
+For example, you reads the story aloud and the class would shout out the translations in English.
 It would sound like this:

 “Había (THERE WAS) una mujer que se llamaba (WAS CALLED) María.
 María era (WAS) una mujer muy bonita.
 La mujer tenía (HAD) un esposo.
 El esposo era (WAS) muy guapo.”

 You can also try incorporating this strategy with a Buzz Reading activity to get in extra reps of the story.